Mjz86/C_colon/mcc.md

 - the ABI hash of a namespace also depends on:
-4. nothing more, a namespace doesn't depend on the content.
+4. nothing more, a namespace does not depend on the content.